goto40/self-dsl/docs/xtext_deploy_plugin.md

 installation (You can, e.g., copy your eclipse folder, start the copy, install your plugin and give the eclipse to another person).

+Notes: (1) When installing the plugin, it may be useful to disable "Contact all update sites..." (this caused problems in some examples).
+(2) You are also prompted, that the new plugin is not signed (you must accept this in order to continue).

 ## Create a product

 (work in progress)